node-apn/node-apn/doc/apn.markdown

 `function(errorCode, notification, device) { }`

-Emitted when a message has been received from Apple stating that a notification was invalid.
+Emitted when a message has been received from Apple stating that a notification was invalid or if an internal error occurred before that notification could be pushed to Apple.
 If the notification is still in the cache it will be passed as the second argument, otherwise null.
 Where possible the associated `Device` object will be passed as a third parameter, however in cases where the token supplied to the module cannot be parsed into a `Buffer` the supplied value will be returned.

+Error codes smaller than 512 correspond to those returned by Apple as per their [docs][errors].
+Other errors are applicable to `node-apn` itself.
+Definitions can be found in `lib/errors.js`.

 For further information please read the section below on "Handling Errors".